BIVROST/360WebPlayer/README.md

 * iOS - only pictures work, videos are distorted and without a user interface
 * Windows Phone - only pictures work, videos are black
-* GearVR - currently no way to run a web browser
+* GearVR - currently no way to run in the Samsung web browser

 If you're experiencing problems with any other recent platform, please let us know.